socketsupply/tonic/README.md

 # SYNOPSIS
 A minimalist composable component inspired by React.

-# MOTIVATION
-`Web Components` have weird opinions & caveats.
-React is `85,000 Lines Of Code` and has a lot of features i'm not interested in.
-Also not all UIs built with the web stack are intended to run in a browser (electron, etc).

 # GOALS
-- Inder a minute or two to grock, `< ~100LOC`.
+- Less than a minute or two to grock the entire codebase, `~100LOC`.
-- Easy to compose components.
+- Preact/React style component composition.
 - One-way binding.
+Pipeline data though connected components.
 - Single source event dispatch.
+No event rebinding needed.
 - Routing agnostic.

+# NON-GOALS
+- Re-rendering performance.
+The "vdom everywhere" approach makes code easy to reason about at a high level, but ends up being a compromise when performance is actually important.
+In this case I prefer to target exact nodes and manage updates manually.
+- JSX

 # USAGE
 ```bash